 Creamy, zesty, and dairy-free — this vegan nacho cheese sauce is the kind you’ll want to pour on everything.
 Dip it, drizzle it, or smother it — this sauce does it all.

 Love vegan cheese?
-Don’t miss my Vegan Cheese Sauce, Spreadable Provolone Cheese Sauce, and Vegan Parmesan — perfect for pouring, spreading, or sprinkling.
+Don’t miss my vegan cheese sauce, spreadable provolone cheese Sauce, and vegan almond parmesan — perfect for pouring, spreading, or sprinkling.

-We take movie night pretty seriously in our house.
-It’s how we wind down, connect, and turn an ordinary evening into something special.
+We take movie night pretty seriously; it’s our way to slow down, connect, and make an ordinary evening feel special.

-I’ve tested this vegan queso with and without nutritional yeast, with cashews and cauliflower — it works every time.
+I’ve tested this nacho cheese sauce with and without nutritional yeast, and even swapped cashews for cauliflower — it works every time.
+Perfect for dipping, drizzling, and pouring over everything.

 Why this recipe works